Skip to contents

 #> [1] 2

-fsusie() is a wrapper around mfsusie(X, list(Y), list(pos), ...) with no numerical difference. mfsusie_plot() works on the result either way:
+fsusie() is a thin wrapper around mfsusie(X, list(Y), list(pos), ...); the two fits are bit-identical. mfsusie_plot() works on either:

 plot_dims_f <- mfsusie_plot_dimensions(fit_f)